Ingredient : Organic Pumpkin Seed Protein

 - Studies show that it may help the body absorb calcium

 - May be effective in helping to reduce bad cholesterol levels

-The recommended daily usage is 1 Tablespoon.
+Serving size is 1 Tablespoon.

 As with all superfood powders, listen to your body, as you may find that either a smaller or higher intake is more suitable to your body.
 We recommend that you start with the recommended daily amount, and, if desired, gradually increase or decrease your daily consumption.

 This powder blends well with juice, rice or soy milk, and yogurt, or can be added to your favorite smoothie.
 It can also be mixed into your homemade energy bars.
 While you can add this powder to a variety of recipes, raw food enthusiasts avoid cooking or heating in order to preserve the food's nutritional value.